dinakidane/js-quiz/README.md

   - They are able to restart the game whenever they feel like they want to
   - They are able to see which answer was correct as soon as they click on their chosen answer
   - They are able to see their score at the end of the game, alongside a message that depends on the score they achieve
-  - They are able to go back to the instructions/first page by clicking 'Play again', after their score is revealed to them
+  - If they want to play the quiz again, they are able to go back to the instructions/first page by clicking 'Play again', after their score is revealed to them

 ## Features